dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 The concerned staff or stakeholder shall submit a completed incident report to the Quality manager.

-The Quality Manager studies the suggestion or opportunity for improvement to determine any conflict with ISO/IEC 17021 requirements or CIOSC policies.
+The Quality Manager studies the suggestion or opportunity for improvement to determine any conflict with ISO/IEC 17021 requirements or DGC policies.
 In cases where a suggestion is in conflict, the same is communicated to the initiator.
 The suggestion shall be discussed in Management review.
 In cases where the suggestion is found not to be in conflict, the suggestion is studied for benefits and the impact on other processes.

 The suggestion is accepted if found beneficial and does not adversely impact any other process.
 The Quality Manager determines the changes to existing documentation and implements through the Document Change process (QP01).